Read important information about service animals, grievances, and emergency procedures here.

 A student who has been placed on involuntary leave of absence and who subsequently desires to return to the College will be required to demonstrate to the Vice President of Student Affairs/Dean of Students or designee that the circumstances that led to the placement on leave of absence have been satisfactorily addressed.
 Any disciplinary matter must be resolved before a student on leave of absence will be allowed to return.

-> Any student who has concerns or complaints related to access and accommodations has the following options.
+Any student who has concerns or complaints related to access and accommodations can use the following information:

-> Policy for Use of Mobile Devices
+Policy for Use of Mobile Devices

 In accordance with the Americans with Disabilities Amendments Act and subsequent regulations, it is the policy of NCC that mobility devices used by individuals with disabilities are generally permitted in all facilities and programs, as described below.